xcore/doc_tips_and_tricks/_sources/crc.txt

-Instead of using the mathematical description, many protocols specify the CRC as a linear-feedback-shift-register, which is the common implementation in digitial electronics.
+Instead of using the mathematical description, many protocols specify the CRC as a linear-feedback-shift-register, which is the common implementation in digital electronics.
 In this implementation, the remainder is commonly shifted from left to right, and the right most bit (the first bit of data that came in) is XORed in in the bit locations marked by the CRC.